A donation page is an easy way for your nonprofit to accept donations and do a lot of hard work in convincing potential donors to give.

-You can choose whether to allow your donors to leave comments alongside their donation.
+You can choose whether to allow your donors to leave comments alongside their donations.
 This can demonstrate the impact of your work.

-Create a thank you message that your donors will see after they have make their donation.
+Create a thank you message that your donors will see after they have made their donation.
 This is a great opportunity to build stronger relationships with your current donors.
-If donors can see you appreciating their support, they’re more likely to donate again.
+If donors can see you appreciate their support, they’re more likely to donate again.

 Use thank you messages to remind donors about the good work that your nonprofit can do as a result of donations like theirs.
 You can focus on specific projects or take a broader approach.

 Pro tip #1: Don’t try to secure another donation in a thank you letter.
 Emphasize the impact that donations will have and make your donors feel that they’re making a real difference to your work.